 If you have any questions, please feel free to see me at 8:30 or at home time.
 Alternatively, you can contact me via an email to school.

-Maths – Multiplication and division, percentages and perimeter and area.
+Maths – Multiplication and division, fractions, volume and capacity, BODMAS, and ratio and proportion.

 In the afternoon sessions:

-Spanish- Asking and responding (food and drink), sports and dictionary use.
+Spanish- Asking and responding (food and drink), sports and music.